redhat-performance/jetlag/docs/order-hardware-ibmcloud.md

 You can select the location/datacenter and the Server profile based on cost estimates

-For baremetal deployment, you will need:
+For multi node deployment, you will need:

 * One server to be provisioned as your bastion machine
 * Three additional servers to serve as control-plane nodes